Pyprohly/reddit-api-doc-notes/docs/api-reference/subreddit.rst

    This parameter is ignored if there is a user context.
 If there is a user context the value is taken from the
    \"include not safe for work (NSFW) search results in searches\" preference option.

-   This parameter is ignored if the `exact` parameter is true."
+   This parameter is ignored and enabled if the `exact` parameter is true."
    "include_unadvertisable","boolean","If false, subreddits that have `hide_ads` set to `true` or are on the `anti_ads_subreddits` list will be filtered.
 Default: ??? [needs checking]" "search_query_id","string","unknown"